mbusel04/cse15l-lab3-report/index.md

   }
 ```

-Out of 3 tests, only one of them didn't failed, `testReversedEmpty`, code of the tests:
+Out of 3 tests, only one of them didn't fail, `testReversedEmpty`, code of the tests:
 ![Image](img/tf-1.png)

 ## Failure inducing inputs: